symbuzzer/ps-vita-mail-function/README.md

 HOW TO USE:
 -Download source binary and change its extension from zip to vpk
--If you want to use firmware reinstall feature, find and download same firmware versions "PSP2UPDAT.pup" file and add in "data.zip"
+-If you want to use firmware reinstall feature, find and download same firmware versions "PSP2UPDAT.pup" file and add in "res\data.zip\PSP2\UPDATE\"

 NOTES:
 -Henkaku should be installed to Playstation Vita